Smoking & Draft Problems Solved

 - Sometimes smoking problems are the result of blockages in the flue.
 Not only blockages, but a heavy build-up of soot can affect the way your chimney performs.
 That is why it is best to have your chimney inspected and cleaned prior to use.

-- If your fireplace burns fine as long as there is a strong fire going, but smokes up the room as the fire begins to dissipate, there may be a design problem.
+- If your fireplace burns fine as long as there is a strong fire going, but smokes up the room as the fire begins to dissipate, then there may be a design problem.

 - Glass doors may be a solution for a minor smoking problem when the fire burns low.
 Close the doors to keep the smoke from entering the house.
 Keep in mind, though, that the fireplace doors must be a proper fit and type for the type of fireplace you have in your home.

 - Other smoking problems can result from improper chimney height, an over-sized or under-sized flue, or house pressure.

 - Constant smoking problems can be the result of a smoke chamber that is too small, a flue that is too small, or a fireplace opening that is too large.
 If your fireplace smokes on windy days, it can be the result of a chimney being too short.
 If the chimney is not tall enough, a pressure zone created by wind will engulf the chimney top, forcing wind-driven smoke down the flue and into the house.

 - If it is a damp or rainy day, keep in mind that wet chimney flues are much harder to heat than dry chimney flues.
 It takes an enormous amount of heat to convert water to steam.
 The water absorbs so much heat that the flue doesn’t warm up effectively.
 The cold air wants to sink, drawing smoke into the house.
 A cap will divert rain that would normally enter the flue.